-Ask the other parent to allow you to spend time with children.
 If the tradition has been ongoing, talk to the other parent.
 Ask that she allow you parenting time to celebrate this holiday with the children.
 You may have to remind her of the importance the holiday has been in your lives and reinforce your desire to continue its celebration with the children.
+If you cannot reach an agreement, be ready to argue the importance of the holiday to your family court judge.

-Celebrate the requested holiday with your children.
-If you have taken the steps to have parenting time on an unscheduled holiday, give the other parent advance information about how the holiday will be celebrated.
+If you have taken the steps to have parenting time for a non-traditional holiday, give the other parent advance information about how the holiday will be celebrated.
 Share what time you will pick up the children and when the children will return home.
 If the children need special clothing or equipment, communicate this.
 Finally, show up to celebrate the holiday.
 The other parent should not be asking you if you are coming to pick up the children for a holiday that you specifically requested.

-If you are having difficulty being granted time with your children on holidays not recognized by the Friend of the Court but have a long tradition in your family, call us today.
-We understand that in our diverse society there will be holidays celebrated that do not make the standard Friend of the Court holiday parenting time guidelines.
-We are here to help you preserve and pass on the family traditions to your children.
+If you are having difficulty being granted time with your children on holidays not recognized as traditional, call us today.
+We understand that in our diverse society there will be holidays celebrated that do not make the typical Friend of the Court holiday parenting time schedules.
+We are here to help you preserve and pass on those important family traditions to your children.